Klein Flottbek

-Klein Flottbek (Small Flottbek) is a sub-urban district and neighbourhood in the quarters of Nienstedten, Othmarschen and Osdorf, located in the Altona borough of Hamburg, Germany.
+Klein Flottbek ([ˈklaɪn ˈflɔtbeːk], lit.
+'Little Flottbek', in contrast to "Great Flottbek") is a sub-urban district and neighbourhood in the quarters of Nienstedten, Othmarschen and Osdorf, located in the Altona borough of Hamburg, Germany.
 Unlike neighbouring Groß Flottbek, the former municipality of Klein Flottbek is not an official quarter of Hamburg today.

 Geography

 Today, the western part of Klein Flottbek belongs to Nienstedten, the eastern part to Othmarschen.
 The area north of the S-Bahn tracks, including the Loki-Schmidt-Garten, Hamburg's botanical garden, belongs to Osdorf.
 To the south, the Jenisch park is located with the museums of Jenisch House and Ernst Barlach House.
 Flottbek stream flows through Klein Flottbek and into Elbe River near Teufelsbrück.

 History

 Originally, Klein Flottbek municipality belonged to the Pinneberg district in Holstein.
 Along with Altona, of which it was a part since 1927, the former municipality of Klein Flottbek became a part of Hamburg in 1937/1938 through the Greater Hamburg Act.